C1: Clean seas: marine litter

 Readiness and links to data

-This indicator is not available for reporting in 2023 in a finalised form.
-A revised interim indicator is presented here that shows 3 aspects of litter in the marine environment: a) beach litter b) plastic in fulmar stomachs and c) seafloor litter.
+This indicator is not available for reporting in 2024 in a finalised form.
+An interim indicator is presented here that shows 3 aspects of litter in the marine environment: a) beach litter b) plastic in fulmar stomachs and c) seafloor litter.

 Indicator components